-As Pope visit nears, U.S. sex victims say Church remains obstacle to justice
+As pope visit nears, U.S. sex victims say Church remains obstacle to justice

 But U.S. victims' advocates contend the biggest obstacle they face in giving victims more time to report abuse remains the Church itself, and want the pope to change that stance.

-The U.S. church has already been dealt a heavy financial blow by settlement payments and other costs totaling around $3 billion, which has forced it to sell off assets and cut costs.
+The U.S. church has already been dealt a heavy financial blow by settlement payments and other costs totalling around $3 billion, which has forced it to sell off assets and cut costs.

 "It is the bishops who have blocked any kind of meaningful reform," said Marci Hamilton, a professor at the Cardozo School of Law in New York who studies statutes of limitations.